bcomnes/goref/README.md

 ### Naming variables

-Variable names must start with a letter and can contain letters, numbers and the underscore symbole (`_`).
+Variable names must start with a letter and can contain letters, numbers and the underscore symbol (`_`).

 Unused variables throw errors and warnings.
-If a variable is named (`_`), the go compiler will not complain if it is unsed.
+If a variable is named (`_`), the go compiler will not complain if it is unused.
 There should never be unused named variables.

 ### Simple operators